Eileen Anderson: Mayor of Honolulu

 In 1980, Anderson defeated popular incumbent Frank Fasi with seventy percent of the vote.
 With the unpredicted surprise landslide victory against Fasi and his notoriously powerful machine, that year Anderson was named Hawaii Business Magazine "Woman of the Year 1980".
 Anderson served a single term at Honolulu Hale, taking office on January 2, 1981 and leaving office in 1985.
 Anderson's tenure as mayor was highlighted by her promise to continue development of the island of Oahu but with fiscal responsibility.

 Anderson was a member of the United States Conference of Mayors, an organization of mayors of United States cities with populations of 30,000 people or more.

 Cabinet

-Prominent members of Anderson's administration included Bob Awana as administrative director and chief of staff, later chief of staff to Linda Lingle, the first Hawaii Republican governor after forty years of Democrat dominance in the state.
+Prominent members of Anderson's administration included Bob Awana as administrative director and chief of staff, later chief of staff to Linda Lingle, the first Hawaii Republican governor after forty years of Democratic dominance in the state.
 Awana helped run Anderson's failed re-election campaign against Fasi.
 Anderson appointed Andy Chang as managing director of Honolulu.
 Chang would continue to serve the city and county in various capacities after Anderson's departure from office.